mainsail-crew/mainsail/docs/themes/prepare.md

 ## .theme folder
 You can use Mainsail's built-in file manager (`Settings > Machine`) to create the `.theme` folder.
 Upload the files to this folder and edit your CSS files.

 The dot in the folder name means that it is a hidden folder.
-You will need to activate "Show Hidden Files" in your operating system.
+You will need to activate "Show Hidden Files" in Mainsail's file manager.
 {: .info}

 ![screenshot](../assets/img/customizing/screenshot-display-hidden-files.png)